-The drive from Lava Hot Springs to Wasatch Mountain State Park perfectly fit our plan—skirting Salt Lake City and delivering us to the park 200.9 miles later.
+The drive from Lava Hot Springs to Wasatch Mountain State Park perfectly fit our plan, skirting Salt Lake City and delivering us to the park 200.9 miles later.
 This time of year, there were only a handful of campers in the park.
-The weather was beautiful, and we ended up spending four nights.
+The weather was perfect, and we ended up spending four nights.

-We’re obviously neither, but we still enjoyed wandering the downtown area, stocking up on groceries at Whole Foods, and lunching at the High West Distillery, rated as one of the best eateries in town.
+We’re obviously neither, but we still enjoyed wandering the downtown area, stocking up on groceries at Whole Foods, and lunching at the High West Distillery, which is one of the best eateries in town.

-Lunch was delicious (bourbon-coffee glazed black cod, smoked tri-tip, roasted Brussels sprouts, and sautéed kale) and we enjoyed a shot of their smoky Campfire Whiskey with our meal.
-(I know, whiskey at lunch is pretty decadent—but we had to try it!)
-I’m not a whiskey drinker, but it was amazing.
-Wish we had bought a bottle.
-For medicinal purposes only, of course.[portfolio_slideshow]
+Lunch was delicious (bourbon-coffee glazed black cod, smoked tri-tip, roasted Brussels sprouts, and sautéed kale).
+Of course, we enjoyed a shot of their smoky Campfire whiskey with our meal.
+I’m not a whiskey drinker, but it was delicious.
+I wish we had bought a bottle.
+For medicinal purposes only, of course.